Data Structures - List ADT

-It is the linear collection of nodes.
+Singly Linked List is the linear collection of nodes.
 Each node is divided into two parts.
 One is data part which store data element.
 Another is pointer which holds the address of next node in the list.
-The head contains starting address of the list which point to the first element in the list.
+The head contains starting address of the singly linked list which point to the first element in the list.
 The operation can be performed on the singly linked list are insertion, deletion and find.

 Doubly Linked List